-Inside: Music Madness for Hispanic Heritage Month.
+Inside: Hispanic Heritage Month Music Madness.
 A music bracket for Spanish class to mix up the fall and celebrate the diversity of the Spanish-speaking world.

-Six years ago I realized as a Spanish teacher, I need to do a better job using Hispanic Heritage month.
-It is a great time to celebrate the diverse cultures of the Spanish-speaking world.
-I did a post with a lot of ideas for HHM here Lista lunes: Hispanic Heritage Month, but was on maternity leave the entirety of September 15-October 15 when I posted it.
+Early in my career as a Spanish teacher, I realized I needed to do a better job celebrating Hispanic Heritage Month in my Spanish classes.
+It is a great time to specifically celebrate the diverse cultures of the Spanish-speaking world.
+If you want something besides music, I have a post with a lot of ideas for HHM here Hispanic Heritage Month.
+Plus check out the new Hispanic Heritage Month Movies for Spanish Class.

 Here are ideas of how you can use these songs this year, from the least time commitment to the most.